OlegApanovich/wordpress_theme_with_autoload_boilerplate/README.md

 That all.
 Theme already populated with some dummy data just activate new theme through your admin panel and you receive some var_dump data that was retrieved through autoloaded classes.

 ## How to use
 All autoloded classes we keep in **src** theme folder.
 You can change in composer.json file.
 Also in composer.json you can change default namespace.
-Right now we defined it as **Theme Dev**
+Right now we defined it as **ThemeDev**